-If you have been in contact with a person who has chickenpox and aren't sure if you are immune, talk to your health care provider.
-Some provinces do not give the vaccine to people after they have been exposed to the virus.
+If you have been in contact with a person who has chickenpox and aren't sure if you're immune, talk to your healthcare provider.
+Some provinces don't give the vaccine to people after they've been exposed to the virus.

 If you can't have the chickenpox vaccine (for example, during pregnancy) a shot of antibodies (immunoglobulin) or an antiviral medicine may help delay or prevent the chickenpox.